 Red cabbage also contains a wide variety of antioxidants, many of which have been shown to lower whole body inflammation, reduce symptoms of arthritis, and combat the risk of chronic diseases, including certain cancers.
 A 2009 study from the University of Auckland compared the antioxidant levels from six anthocyanin-rich plants, including red cabbage, red lettuce, blueberries, pansies, purple sweet potato skin, purple sweet potato flesh, and Maori potato flesh.
 All plants, with the exception of red lettuce, were found to reduce internal DNA damage in colon cancer cells.

-With a variety of immune boosting super fruits and vegetables, this winter juice is going to be your ultimate cold weather pick-me-up.
+With a variety of immune supporting super fruits and vegetables, this juice is going to be your ultimate pick-me-up.

 - Cook Time